Come and discover the Alentejo in an original way. Terras Sem Sombra doesn’t happen on just one date or just one location.

-This festival takes place in different municipalities of Baixo Alentejo and Alentejo Litoral and has a strong emphasis on cultural decentralisation and sustainability in the Alentejo region.
-Rated as one of the top five festivals of its kind in Europe, it is based on three components: Music, heritage and biodiversity.
+This festival takes place in different municipalities of Baixo Alentejo and Alentejo Litoral (coastline) and has a strong emphasis on cultural decentralisation and sustainability in the Alentejo region.
+Rated as one of the top five festivals of its kind in Europe, it is based on three components: music, heritage and biodiversity.

-In addition to revealing the talent of composers, performers and artists of international renown, the Terras sem Sombra festival is one of the most important events of sacred music in Portugal.
+In addition to revealing the talent of composers, performers and artists of international renown, Terras sem Sombra Festival is one of the most important events of sacred music in Portugal.
 It invites you to get to know some of the churches that are part of the monumental heritage of Alentejo as you visit the traditions and historical roots of the region.

 It also organises parallel activities, in particular involving nature conservation and the preservation of biodiversity, again displaying the Alentejo as a region that stands out for environmental and cultural values, as well as landscapes, while it boasts one of the best preservation indexes in Europe.